Overwatch Universe Heroes

 - Double Jump: Played with.
 While he obviously can't actually double jump in Heroes, one of his mid-game talents is named Double Jump, which enables him to have two charges of his Cybernetic Agility trait.

-- Finishing Move: If an enemy hero is killed within two seconds after being damaged by Swift Strike, its cooldown is refreshed and its mana cost is refunded.
+- Finishing Move: If an enemy hero is killed within a short period after being damaged by Swift Strike, its cooldown is refreshed and its mana cost is refunded.
 The level 20 talent for Dragonblade also has a similar mechanic, minus the mana refund.

 - Flash Step: Swift Strike is so fast, it barely has an animation time.